andersonfpcorrea/andersonfpcorrea/README.md

 ## About Me

 I'm a full stack developer with 2 years of experience building web applications.
-I specialize in TypeScript, and currently leaning Python for data analysis.
+I have experience with JavaScript, TypeScript and Python.
 I'm a quick learner and enjoy keeping up with the latest technologies.

 ## Contact Me